Independent-Restaurant-Network/helpdocs/docs/Writerside/topics/FAQ.md

    industry partners to create a thriving ecosystem.
 4. **Excellence**: We strive for excellence in everything we do, from delivering exceptional service to providing cutting-edge solutions that exceed expectations.
-5. **Sustainability**: We are dedicated to promoting sustainability practices within the restaurant industry, helping to reduce waste, lower costs, and protect our environment for future generations.
-6. **Integrity**: We uphold the highest standards of integrity, transparency, and honesty in all our interactions, building trust with our partners and stakeholders.
+5. **Integrity**: We uphold the highest standards of integrity, transparency, and honesty in all our interactions, building trust with our partners and stakeholders.
-7. **Continuous Improvement**: We embrace a culture of continuous learning and improvement, always seeking new ways to enhance the value we deliver to our members and the industry as a whole.
+6. **Continuous Improvement**: We embrace a culture of continuous learning and improvement, always seeking new ways to enhance the value we deliver to our members and the industry as a whole.